utakamo/oasis/luci-app-oasis/README.md

 ```
 **Output**
 `
+{
-"OK"
+  "status": "OK"
+}
 `
 > [!NOTE]
-> This API returns a fixed string "OK" on success.
+> This API returns a fixed JSON object with status "OK" on success.

 ### 6. AI Service Related APIs